Ansh-Dev-Nagar/QUOTIFY/README.md

 # QUOTIFY - Modern Inspirational Quotes Application

-A quote generater application built with React and TypeScript.
+A quote generator application built with React and TypeScript.
 This project demonstrates the implementation of a modern interface for discovering and saving inspirational quotes with a focus on user experience and clean design.

 ## Project Overview